mainmatter/mainmatter.com/src/posts/2017-01-13-ember-test-selectors.md

 ---
 title: New features for ember-test-selectors
 authorHandle: tobiasbieniek
-bio: 'Senior Frontend Engineer, Ember CLI core team member'
+bio: "Senior Frontend Engineer, Ember CLI core team member"
 description:
-  'Tobias Bieniek announces new features in ember-test-selectors such as automatic binding of data-test-* properties and how these are stripped in production.'
+  "Tobias Bieniek announces new features in ember-test-selectors such as automatic binding of data-test-* properties and how these are stripped in production."
-topic: ember
+tags: ember
 ---

 In March 2016 we have released the first version of